Luke Helder: Bombings

-In 2002, while attending the University of Wisconsin-Stout, Helder planned to plant pipe bombs in mailboxes across the United States to create a smiley face shape on the United States map.
+In 2002, while attending the UW–Stout, Helder planned to plant pipe bombs in mailboxes across the United States to create a smiley face shape on the United States map.
 The bombs, which were packed with BBs and nails, were rigged to explode as the mailboxes were opened.
 Completed and rigged bombs were found in Nebraska, Colorado, Texas, Illinois and Iowa.
 In Iowa, six people, including four mail carriers, were injured when the bombs detonated.
 Ultimately, Helder planted 18 bombs and covered 3,200 mi.

 He was stopped by police in Nebraska, Oklahoma, and Colorado for speeding and failure to wear a seat belt, but was not arrested.

 Eventually he was captured in rural Nevada before he managed to complete the full smile.
 At the time of his arrest, police were looking for an unknown suspect driving a black Honda Accord.
 Many newspapers reported that he was wearing a Kurt Cobain T-shirt.
 When he was intercepted after a 40-mile car chase, Helder held a gun to his head, but was convinced to lower it by Federal Bureau of Investigation negotiators.
 Law enforcement discovered more IEDs in his vehicle.
 The bombings were widely covered by the US news media.